Skip to main content

 ENTERPRISE

-There is currently no standard in PKCS#11 for using the NIST draft post-quantum algorithms and HSM support for post-quantum algorithms is not yet available.
-LMS/HSS is standardized in PKCS#11 v3.1.
+There is currently no standard in PKCS#11 for using the NIST post-quantum algorithms and HSM support for post-quantum algorithms is being worked on.
+LMS/HSS is standardized in PKCS#11 v3.1, ML-DSA and ML-KEM will be standardized in PKCS#11 v3.2.

-As post-quantum support for HSMs is added, it is important to note that this will be using vendor-defined mechanisms differing between different HSM vendors.
+As post-quantum support for HSMs is added, it is important to note that this may differ between different HSM vendors.
 Thus, the HSM support will be tied to specific vendors and will not be general for all HSMs.

-As of EJBCA 8.1, there is HSM support for Dilithium for a few selected HSMs.
-Contact us for more information.
+As of EJBCA 9.1, there may be HSM support for ML-DSA for a few selected HSMs.
+Interoperability tests are pending.
+Contact us Keyfactor for more information.

 Post-Quantum Algorithms

-EJBCA currently supports the following post-quantum algorithms, also supported by Bouncy Castle.
+EJBCA currently supports the following post-quantum algorithms for CAs, also supported by Bouncy Castle.
 This can change rapidly, so check the availability in the EJBCA user interface to be certain of the latest updates.

 KeysSignature algorithmCommentSecurity Level